yoRustic/Node-Web-Server/README.md

 # Node-Web-Server
- This is a lightweight node server.
+This is a lightweight node server that I plan to develop overtime.
+I am also looking for help with developing the server.
+So if you have knowledge please contribute to the project.